Events in Chiang Mai

 Free festival

-Dates vary yearly Wat Phra Singh
+Dates vary yearly Wat Phra That Doi Suthep and old city temples

 Free religious